 Sex and sexuality are important parts of everyday life.
 Sexuality can enhance self-esteem, improve overall comfort, and make it easier to cope with cancer.
 You may find that intimacy means something different now.
 Hugging, touching, holding, and cuddling may become more important and sexual intercourse less important.
 There is no "right" way to express your sexuality.
-It is up to you and your partner to decide together what is pleasurable and satisfying to both of you.
+It is up to you and your partner to decide together what is pleasurable and satisfying.

 Cancer and cancer treatments can impact your sexuality and sexual functioning in different ways.
 Side effects can be both emotional and physical and can appear during or after treatment.
 These topics are sometimes difficult to discuss, even with an intimate partner.
-It may also be difficult to discuss with your healthcare team (physicians, nurses, and licensed clinical social workers) because you may feel embarrassed, uncomfortable or feel that the sexual side effects are not as important as the cancer itself.
+It may also be difficult to discuss with your healthcare team because you may feel embarrassed, uncomfortable or feel that the sexual side effects are not as important as the cancer itself.
 We encourage you to talk to someone from your healthcare team who can discuss these sensitive issues with you.

-Coping with challenges that may interfere with your enjoyment of sex
+Challenges that may interfere with your enjoyment of sex